 Spouses and Dependent Children

 Spouses and children under 21 years may obtain E-1 or E-2 dependent status.
-Spouses may obtain work authorization by applying for an employment authorization document.
+Spouses are automatically authorized to work with any employer.

 - List of Treaty Countries